acdalal/user-friendly-networks/README.md

 - BackgroundReading: PDFs and citation information for the relevant background literature

+- Publications: All of the papers and posters we've published as part of this project.

 ## Who's here
 - Advisor and repo maintainer: Amy Csizmar Dalal
 - Current contributors: Rebecca Fox, Khalid Hussain